 Benzene in Foam Mattresses

 Sorry this is really turning into a downer!
 We’ll just cover one more.
 Let’s look at benzene.
 Benzene is a known carcinogen.
 It is also known to cause bone marrow abnormalities.
 Benzene is associated with acute leukemia, aplastic anemia, and cardiovascular disease.
 Just a reminder, it is now 2018.
-Way back in 1948 the American Petroleum Institute declared “it is generally considered that the only absolutely safe concentration for benzene is zero”.
+Way back in 1948, the American Petroleum Institute declared “it is generally considered that the only absolutely safe concentration for benzene is zero”.
 Zero.
 Keep in mind these are the guys who make money off of this stuff.
-So why would manufacturers still use synthetic foam?
+So, why would manufacturers still use synthetic foam?
 Synthetic foam mattresses are cheap and lightweight, allowing manufacturers to save money on production and shipping promotions.
-Ok.
-Let’s move on so you can sleep easy tonight.
-Let’s look at natural mattress options.
+Ok, let’s move on so you can sleep easy tonight.
+Let’s look at some of the best natural mattress options on the market.

 The best natural, non-toxic, and chemical free mattresses on the market